-A: You can donate books at the Children's Museum of Richmond Central, Short Pump, Chesterfield and Fredericksburg.
+A: You can donate books at the Children's Museum of Richmond locations at Richmond, Short Pump, Chesterfield and Fredericksburg.

 A: Books should be new or like new.
 Children who live in under-resourced communities deserve high-quality books.
 Board books, picture books, early chapter books and books in Spanish are greatly needed.